lewislea/Car_Maintenance_App/README.md

 -  ability to remove individual repairs
 -  added controllers
 -  model validation when adding repairs and vehicles
+-  ability to edit vehicles and repairs

 #### Known Bugs ####
 -  date input is in an awkward format
--  program closes after completing each task.  there is no internal navigation.
+-  program closes after completing 2 identical tasks.  beyond that, there is no internal navigation.
 -  program sometimes confirms that actions are taken when they are not.  for example, when an input is left blank.

 ## Author ##